kdshah6593/Stock-Tracker/Notes.md

 - [x] Portfolio types can be radio buttons
 - [x] Nest Portfolio and Watchlists under User
 - OmniAuth: google
-- use validations for form fields --> remeber this gives you access to .errors on the model
+- [x] use validations for form fields --> remember this gives you access to .errors on the model
-- use partials for forms
+- [x] use partials for forms
 - use before_action / skip_before_action
 - need a changing navbar or sidebar
 - only a user can change their own watchlists/portfolios